Another Shipment of Six Short-Period Giant Planets from TESS: Observations and Archival Data

 The MINERVA North observations of TOI-2145 were made with the MINERVA telescope array and KiwiSpec Spectrograph \citep{Wilson:2019,Swift:2015}, which consists of four robotic telescopes at Whipple Observatory in Arizona, fiber fed to a temperature and pressure stabilized, R$\sim$80,000, iodine cell calibrated spectrograph.
 We obtained 24 observations with T1, 16 observations with T2, and 5 observations with T3 spanning from UT 2020 May 09 to UT 2021 May 31.
 We extracted 1D spectra from the 2D spectra with our standard methods.

 The corresponding MINERVA RVs are computed from the 1D spectra with \texttt{pychell} using updated methods compared to those described in \cite{Cale:2019}.
 Each 1-dimensional spectrum is forward modeled on a per-order basis.
 The model accounts for the wavelength solution, instrumental profile (IP), continuum, tellurics, and stellar Doppler shift.
 An iodine vapor gas cell in the calibration unit constrains the wavelength solution and IP.
 We use the Fourier Transform Spectrometer (FTS) scan measured at NIST, described in \citet{Wilson:2019}.
 A synthetic BT-Settl model (T$_{\rm eff}$ = 6000 K, $\log g=3.5$, $(Fe/H)_{\odot}=0$) is used as an initial stellar template, which is further Doppler broadened to $v \sin i = 19$ km\,s$^{-1}$ with PyAstronomy \citep{Czesla:2019}. \texttt{pychell} then iteratively updates this template based on the residuals between the data and model, and although the fits suggest the stellar template is more accurate at later iterations, the corresponding RVs are inconsistent with the orbit of the planet, whereas the initial BT-Settl template yields consistent RVs with the TRES observations which strongly support the planetary orbit.
-We checked that the MINERVA North observations were consistent with TRES by running a global fit with only the TRES observations, and saw no discrepancy.
+To ensure that the MINERVA North observations were not improperly influencing our results, we ran a global fit using only the TRES RVs and the results were consistent to 1$\sigma$.
 We have yet to find cause for the loss of accuracy at later iterations, and is a subject of future work.
 We therefore use RVs from the first iteration.
 The RMS of the residuals of our adopted RV model suggest a median $S/N$ per-spectral pixel of 17.